lvorySage/SOC-tools/README.md

     - Estimation of Severity: If the API key is not provided, the script estimates the abuse confidence score based on the IPsum level.
     - Verbose Results: The script only prints IPs that are found in the lookups.
     - Result Indication by Level: Each level of lookup is indicated in the results file before listing the IPs found at that level.

+    Myore improvements :
+    if the user does not provide an API key, the script does not attempt to connect to the AbuseIPDB API.
+Additionally, the script now estimates the abuse confidence score based on the IPsum level if the API key is not supplied.

+- Skipping API Calls if No API Key: The script now checks if an API key is provided before attempting to connect to the AbuseIPDB API.
+If no API key is provided, it estimates the abuse confidence score based on the IPsum level.
+- Verbose Output: The script now only prints IPs that are found in the lookups.
+- Estimated Scores: The script assigns an estimated score based on the IPsum level if no API key is provided.

+    Yet more improvments:

+    - Formatting Results:
+        Results are formatted in a tabular format for better readability.
+        The write_results_to_file function ensures that only the IPs that match the criteria are written to the results file.
+    - Estimated Scores:
+        Estimated abuse confidence scores are rounded to two decimal places.
+    - Output Headers:
+        The results file includes headers to make it easier to understand the information provided.
+This should result in a neatly formatted output that a SOC analyst can quickly review to determine which IPs need to be blocked or further investigated.